VandhithaRS/GuviProject_1/README.md

+**YOUTUBE DATA HARVESTING AND WAREHOUSING**

+Welcome to the YouTube Data Harvesting & Warehousing project by Vandhitha.
+This project is designed to collect, store and analyse data from multiple YouTube channels, utilizing Python, MongoDB, SQL and Streamlit.

 **Overview of the Project**

    This project aims to utilize the Python programming language along with PostgreSQL, MongoDB, and Streamlit to create a comprehensive system for gathering and storing YouTube data.
 The primary objectives include the collection, storage, and analysis of YouTube data to facilitate tasks such as content recommendation, trend analysis, and gaining insights into user behavior.
 The integrated use of these technologies allows for a robust and scalable solution, enabling users to explore and make informed decisions based on the gathered YouTube data.